jarvenja/tauplayer/README.md

 ### Installing

-1) Download the latest version above.
+1) Download the version of your choice above.
 2) Extract package into e.g. /$HOME/user/tauplayer

 There is no installer.
 You can now execute the program.